MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 3. TBD
 4. TBD

     At this point, you might want to rename the duplicated dialog and interactions.
-They are given standard names based on the element name and bot name, and the names includes a timestamp.
+They are given standard names based on the element name and bot name.